tlangan1/game-data-structure/README.md

   - the enter key maps correctly

 - See [this](https://github.com/microsoft/vscode/issues/112405) discussion which implies it has something to do with VSCode's integrated terminal.
 That is not true!
 It is because it is running in a bash terminal.
 I should try running it in a cmd terminal.
+- I used a bit of a `kludge` to create a project that works in both shells.